 Messy and shapeless are not the same thing.
 Use a small amount of matte product to add separation and guide the hair where it should fall.
 Then stop touching it.

-If your hair looks wild by midday, it is usually a cut or product problem, not the style itself.
+If your hair looks wild by midday, it is usually a cut or product issue, not the style itself.

 Shaggy hair works when you understand what it needs and what it does not.
-Get that right, and the look feels natural instead of forced.
+Get that right, and the style feels natural instead of forced.

 The Beard Beasts Verdict

 Men’s shaggy hairstyles are not a trend you copy.
 They are a decision you commit to.
-When the cut matches your face shape, your hair type, and your tolerance for texture, men’s shaggy hairstyles look confident without trying too hard.
+When the cut matches your face shape, hair type, and tolerance for texture, a shaggy hairstyle looks confident without trying too hard.